-Dillon, Bengals make peace BY GEOFF HOBSON
+Dillon, Bengals make peace

 ATLANTA, Ga.-Mike Brown's $3 million present arrived on his birthday today in the form of Pro Bowl running back Corey Dillon.
 When Brown ran into him here tonight in the lobby of the team hotel, he caught a reporter's eye and hugged Dillon around the shoulders.